-Spanish firm GRAS arquitectos has extended a traditional detached house in Mallorca by adding a series of contrasting Corten steel boxes.
+Spanish firm GRAS has extended a traditional detached house in Mallorca by adding a series of contrasting Corten steel boxes.

 The existing white-painted building was left intact, with the extensions joined to external walls or added to gaps between the structures.